Federal Vision: Communion

-Opponents of paedocommunion argue that the practice is not in keeping with classical Calvinist theology, noting that traditional Reformed teaching and practice requires a communicant to be capable of self-examination, according to St. Paul's teaching in 1 Corinthians 11.
+Opponents of paedocommunion argue that the practice is not in keeping with classical Calvinist theology.
+They note that traditional Reformed teaching and practice require a communicant to be capable of self-examination, according to Paul the Apostle's teaching in 1 Corinthians 11.

-Calvin specifically rejects paedocommunion in his Institutes of the Christian Religion Book IV, chapter xvi, section 30.
+Calvin specifically rejects paedocommunion in chapter 16 of book four of the Institutes of the Christian Religion.